Reed

 He is wrong about that.

-Reed was resurrected from preserved human DNA and raised on a remote research station by a Zephrith scientist who became, in every way that matters, his mother.
+Reed was resurrected from preserved human DNA and raised on a remote moon estate by a Zephrith scientist who became, in every way that matters, his mother.
 He has never met another human.
 He knows his species only through fragmentary records and the academic observations of aliens who study humanity the way archaeologists study ruins.
-He is brilliant, isolated, and carrying a capacity he doesn't understand — one that will cost him everything he thinks he knows about himself and offer him something he didn't know he was missing.
+He is brilliant, isolated, and carrying something he has mistaken for a quirk of perception.
+It is not a quirk.
+It is the beginning of the most dangerous and most beautiful transformation a human being can undergo.